 MusicLessons.com fully respects the rights of content owners.
 It is our intention to fully comply with all applicable copyright laws, while protecting the rights of copyright holders.

 MusicLessons.com relies on the YouTube API Service to provide access, and to restrict access, to all YouTube "Content" (videos, images, comments, meta data, and other information) found on MusicLessons.com, and is governed by, and is in full compliance with, the YouTube API Terms of Service.
-If you do not want your Content to appear on MusicLessons.com, you can control that through your YouTube settings.
+If you are a YouTube publisher and do not want your Content to appear on MusicLessons.com, you can control that through your YouTube settings.
 See this article.

 What is YouTube for Musicians?

 "YouTube for Musicians" is a software service provided by MusicLessons.com, LLC, that enables our users to more easily work with YouTube Content while learning and practicing music.

 Why Is My YouTube Content Showing Up on MusicLessons.com?